juniorsundarCasual/TGT/vault/volume-2.chapter-153.md

 id: tsqcbgfj9f3j1ois977gqo3
 title: Chapter 153 - Baggage
 desc: ''
-updated: 1647002523649
+updated: 1647969709516
 created: 1646333839474
 ---

-"Everyone apart from Josie and the midwife here, please leave the room immediately!"
+"Everyone apart from Josie, please leave the room immediately!"
 Jean commanded authoritatively.
+"Oh!
+And please call the midwife in again."

 "Umm, Young miss," Josie interrupted.
 "Teacher Larks is in a crucial state at the moment."